samelhusseini/remoteclassroom/README.md

 You can fork your own copy of tealsclassroom in a few easy steps:

-Begin by forking this project in github
+Begin by checking out this repo into a local folder

 ### Pusher